 Accessing the Collections

 In order to use our Postman Collections for your own API calls, you'll need to fork the Collections for each API you're interested in.
-Here's how to do that.
+Here's how.

 First, you'll need to be logged into a Postman account.
 If you don't have an account, please create an account here.